MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 | Pilot | Perform Steps 1-7 for pilot groups. |
 | Full deployment | Configure the pilot user groups in Step 5 or add user groups to expand beyond the pilot and eventually include all of your user accounts. |

-## Defender for Office 365 architecture
+## Defender for Office 365 architecture and requirements

 The following diagram illustrates baseline architecture for Microsoft Defender for Office 365, which can include a third-party SMTP gateway or on-premises integration.
 Hybrid coexistence scenarios (that is, production mailboxes are both on-premises and online) require more complex configurations and aren't covered in this article or evaluation guidance.